polylogyx/platform-docs/Alerts/Readme.md

 Review Event Traffic
 --------------------
 On the Alerts page, review the event timeline for your enterprise on the top bar to review the traffic trend.
 Each cluster on the timeline represents a collection of events.
 Hover over a cluster to see its details.
 Click the + button to zoom in and – button to zoom out.
 Use the arrow buttons to navigate the timeline.
-HOVER IS MISLEADING

 ![alert_trend](https://github.com/preetpoly/test/blob/pooja/alert_trend.png)